MaurangeLab/sm-FISH_analysis_pipeline/README.md

 name : shrinked_ + file name
 content : shrinked segmentation result, to avoid detecting spots from adjacent cells.

-name : asense_ + file name
-content : Significant asense fluorescence, after thresholding.
-It is used to assess the type based on if a cell exhibits significant fluorescence or not.

 name : detected_ + file name
 content : 3D probability map, where every pixel has a value between 0 and 1 to be part of a smFISH spot.